The 5 Principles of Lean Management: Creating Value

 The fourth principle of lean is to establish pull-based systems to limit inventory and work in process.
 This involves using a just-in-time delivery and manufacturing system where products are created based on customer demand.

-In a pull-based system, work is only started when there is demand for it.
+In a pull-based system, work only starts when there is demand for it.
 This helps reduce inventory and work in process, which can be a major source of waste.
 By limiting inventory and work in process, organizations can reduce costs and improve efficiency.

 Principle 5: Pursue Perfection by Continually Improving Processes and Creating Better Flow